luckysitara/luckysitara/README.md

 <h3 align="center"><b>A curious Software/Cybersecurity Engineer from Nigeria</b></h3>
 <p></p>

-I'm an Engineer and I build, implement, secure, collaborate and launch cool projects.
-I have been trained in different programming languages such as C, Python, and Javascript, php, brainfuck, typescript, gaining excellent problem-solving skills.
+I'm a Security Engineer and I build, implement, secure, collaborate and launch cool projects.
+I have good experience in different programming languages such as C, Python, and Javascript, PHP, Brainfuck, Typescript, Rust, Solidity,  gaining excellent problem-solving skills.
 Also, I have knowledge in the most important areas of a business, such as marketing, finance, economics, business intelligence, and strategy.
 This means that I not only understand the business value of a process but also the workflow and coding relate to it.
 I have the ability to sit with a customer, understand their desires, target the problem, and participate in the coding process behind it and also as a Cybersecurity Engineer I build, deploy, secure and destroy any software I set my mind on.

 ⚡ **If I like it, I will do it no matter what!**